Restless Legs Syndrome: Causes and how to manage it

 Who is affected by RLS?

-RLS is thought to affect 1 in 10 people in the UK.
+RLS is thought to affect 1 in 10 people in the UK according to RLS-UK, a registered charity supporting people living with RLS.

 Menopause also seems to increase the occurrence and severity of RLS.
-It’s not clear why this is, but it’s thought that the changes in hormone levels such as oestrogen (rather than absolute levels of oestrogen) may be the cause of the symptoms.
-Read our blog on the unusual symptoms of menopause.
+It’s not clear why this is, but it’s thought the changes and fluctuations in hormone levels such as oestrogen during menopause (rather than absolute levels of oestrogen) may be the cause of the symptoms.

 Vitamins for Restless Legs Syndrome